FIWARE/tutorials.PEP-Proxy/README.md

 ```

 The `PEP_PROXY_APP_ID` and `PEP_PROXY_USERNAME` would usually be obtained by adding new entries to the application in **Keyrock**,
-however, in this tutorial, they have been pre-defined by populating the **MySQL** database with data on start-up.
+however, in this tutorial, they have been predefined by populating the **MySQL** database with data on start-up.

 The `orion-proxy` container is listening on a single port: